Low-Rank Methods in Event Detection and Subsampled Point-to-Subspace Proximity Tests: The Algorithms

+The first one implements the matrix-factorization component.
+In our experiments, we chose the alternating parallel coordinate descent for \emph{inequality-constrained matrix completion} to estimate the low-rank approximation of a partial matrix, either in an online or offline fashion.
+This makes it possible, rather uniquely, to be robust to uniformly-distributed measurement noise, while being able to detect sparse noise as abnormal (events, anomalies).

-In this section, we present the algorithms that we use with the above model.
-As outlined above, two algorithms are needed for the two problems.
-The first one is an \emph{inequality-constrained matrix completion} algorithm, which estimates the low-rank approximation of the input matrix.
-In our experiments, this algorithm is run in an off-line fashion.
-The second algorithm is the \emph{point-to-subspace proximity query}.
-As an input, it uses the output of the inequality-constrained matrix completion algorithm and it is able to predict if a new coming time series vector presents normal or abnormal behavior.
-The second algorithm is run in an on-line fashion.
-We describe the two algorithms in turn.
+The second algorithm implements the subspace-proximity tester.
+In our experiments, we consider the test with the supremum norm, implemented as a \emph{linear program}, which is subsampled.
+As an input, it uses the output of the matrix-factorization component and it is able to predict if an incoming time series presents normal or abnormal behavior.
+This second algorithm is run in an online fashion.
+We describe the two algorithms in more detail in the following two sections.